View on GitHub

 Standard Dockerfile

-Use multi-stage builds with distroless images for minimal attack surface and image size:
+Use multi-stage builds with distroless images:

 FROM golang:1.23.4 AS builder